 We always make a fuss about not actually sharing blood (although we do share a very erratic B-ness) but imagine how creepy this would be if we actually did.
 I mean, this is still pretty creepy but it could always be creepier.
 Also, if we were of the same womb, we’d have to give up either your mom’s cooking or my mom’s clothes and that is a negotiation I am not willing to participate in.

-It’s ironic because this name completely derives itself from one of our last private jokes together.
-We had just had dinner together after those dreadful late-night classes and were walking over to my place to read the New York Times cause that was precisely the type of things we did then.
-The once upon a time super top secret list that I only knew about— your mannerisms and jokes, confidences and insecurities, your different expressions and their meanings— has become radically abridged since the days of your sweet and frequent post-party visits and weird inklings toward Chinese documentaries.
-I hate that I have to share you with the rest of the world.
-Yet I tenaciously hold onto the few that still remain solely to me and maybe they will mean something someday.
-I have twice tried to refill your accompaniment and have twice failed to do so precisely because of that shameful weakness that you and I share in one version or another.
+It’s ironic because this name owes itself entirely to one of our last jokes together.
+We had just eaten dinner together after one of our useless late-night classes and were walking over to my place to read the New York Times cause those were precisely the type of evening activities we did then.
+The formerly esoteric, long coveted list of things only I knew — your spirit and humor, confidences and doubts, your different faces and their meanings— is now undoubtedly abridged since the days of your punctual post-party visits and weird inkling towards Chinese documentaries.
+And so I hated that over time I had to share you with the rest of the world but I’ll still selfishly hold onto those first budding sweet moments that still remain solely to me and maybe they will mean something someday.
+I have twice tried to refill your company and have twice failed precisely because of that awful weakness that you and I share in one version or another.
 In the midst of everyone finally beginning to realize how completely extraordinary you are, I almost forgot how indispensably important you were and are to me.